Almaty International Airport: Development since 2000

-On February 17, 2012, in Moscow, at the 32nd session of the Council on Aviation and the Use of Airspace of the Interstate Aviation Committee (IAC), Almaty International Airport was recognized as the best in the CIS and received the prize "For Achievements in the Development of International Airports".
+On 17 February 2012, in Moscow, at the 32nd session of the Council on Aviation and the Use of Airspace of the Interstate Aviation Committee (IAC), Almaty International Airport was recognized as the best in the CIS and received the prize "For Achievements in the Development of International Airports".

 Protesters seized the airport on 5 January during the 2022 Kazakh unrest, halting flights.
 Kazakh President Kassym-Jomart Tokayev said that eight members of Kazakh security forces had been killed and the insurgents had hijacked five airplanes, and he appealed to Russian security forces to retake the facility.
 On 7 January, TASS reported that Collective Security Treaty Organization troops had occupied the airport and restored order.

 In May 2022, a proposal was made to Deputy Prime Minister Roman Sklyar by a group of deputies from the People's Party of Kazakhstan to name the airport after Kazakh Soviet communist politician Dinmukhamed Kunaev.

 To accommodate new terminal construction, the historic VIP terminal was dismantled in late 2022 with plans to reconstruct it 420 m away.

-In 1 June 2024, Terminal 2 at Almaty International Airport opened, increasing the airport's potential capacity to 14 million passengers per year.
+On 1 June 2024, Terminal 2 at Almaty International Airport opened, increasing the airport's potential capacity to 14 million passengers per year.
 Kazakhstan's Ministry of Transport says that 15 new international routes to 10 countries will be launched.
-Terminal 2 is located just northeast of the first terminal and it exclusively serves international flights.
-There is a connecting bridge between the two terminals.

 In 2025, TAV Airports launched the Horizon Investment Project, a comprehensive long-term modernisation plan for Almaty International Airport with a budget of approximately $1.5–1.7 billion.
 The initial phase (2025–2028) includes runway reconstruction, new taxiways, terminal upgrades, and environmental initiatives such as a reagent recycling system for de-icing fluids.
 Additional plans feature expanded aircraft parking, a new maintenance hangar, and improved passenger facilities including a hotel and multi-level parking.
-The project aims to increase the airport’s capacity to 40 million passengers annually by 2050, with future developments including a third runway and a special economic zone for high-tech industries.
+The project aims to increase the airport's capacity to 40 million passengers annually by 2050, with future developments including a third runway and a special economic zone for high-tech industries.

 In 2025, Kazakhstan announced plans to operate new flights to Tokyo starting in February 2026.
 Direct flights to New York were planned for 2026 but were indefinitely postponed pending new aircraft deliveries and the resolution of restrictions on overflights of Russia.